 How Is Oxycontin Addiction Treated?

 The method of stopping drug use on your own is known as “cold-turkey.”
 Doctors and addiction specialists strongly urge against this form of drug cessation.
-OxyContin withdrawal, while not dangerous, is extremely difficult to overcome on your own.
+Oxycontin withdrawal, while not dangerous, is tough to overcome on your own.
 In order to obtain long-term sobriety, treatment is recommended to help over psychological, biological, and social issues that may contribute to the substance use disorder.

 Addiction treatment is a complex process with one goal in mind: resolve the issues that block the user from living a fulfilling life without substances.
-There are many reasons that could be causing this such as biological factors, psychological, legal, social, or financial.
-An effective treatment center will delve into all of these issues in detail to allow the client clarity.
+There are many reasons that could be causing this, such as biological, psychological, legal, social, or financial factors.
+An effective treatment center will delve into all of these issues in detail to give you clarity.

-Those who use their professional lives or education as a barrier to treatment may be better suited in an outpatient setting.
-The client will attend the same therapies those in residential will receive, but they will be allowed to return home after therapy ends.
-The client will be required to attend nine hours of therapy a week in a standard outpatient, but intensive outpatient will require more than nine hours a week.
+These clients will be required to attend nine hours of therapy a week in standard outpatient, but intensive outpatient will require more than nine hours a week.
 In more severe cases, the client will participate in medication-assisted treatment that offers medications like Suboxone to assist in their care.